Board Policy CA-245: Ethical Considerations

-The Board also assigns the CEO the responsibility for establishing a research ethics committee that is independent, competent, and not bound to the Network and whose primary role is to examine research ethics within the organization.
+The Board also assigns the CEO the responsibility for establishing a research ethics board that is independent, competent, and not bound to the research sector and whose primary role is to examine research ethics within the organization.

-Reporting to the Board, this committee considers current or proposed research under the Network’s auspices or authority involving any research on human remains, cadavers, tissues, body fluids, embryos, or fetuses or identifiable personal information about the participants and examines the compliance of this research with research ethics standards.
-The committee has the power to approve, reject, make changes to, or discontinue any research that it is asked to consider.
+Reporting to the Board through the Care Quality and Patient Safety Committee, the Research Ethics Board considers current or proposed research under the Network’s auspices or authority involving any research on human remains, cadavers, tissues, body fluids, embryos or fetuses or identifiable personal information about the participants and examines the compliance of this research against research ethics standards.
+The Research Ethics Board has the power to approve, reject, make changes to, or discontinue any research that it is asked to consider.

-The members of the Research Ethics Committee must have the qualifications, expertise, and training needed to examine the ethical issues raised by research proposals within the Network.
+The members of the Research Ethics Board must have the qualifications, expertise and training needed to examine the ethical issues raised by research proposals within the Network.